astronomer/docs/astro/resource-reference-aws.md

 ---
-sidebar_label: "AWS Resource Reference"
+sidebar_label: "AWS Resource reference"
-title: "Resources Required for Astro on AWS"
+title: "Resources required for Astro on AWS"
 id: resource-reference-aws
 description: Reference of all supported configurations for new Clusters on Astro in AWS.
 ---